Tour guidato Piazza della Signoria

 It is also possible to choose its own itinerary with the support of Licensed tourist guides for disabled people (Ask here for the update list).

-In Florence, operators like Moveris and The Plus Planet provides last minute facilities and all-inclusive vacations for tourists with specific requirements who would like to visit our city.
+In Florence, operators like Wander-ability, Moveris and Cristoforo provides last minute facilities and all-inclusive vacations for tourists with specific requirements who would like to visit our city.
 See also Destination Florence Website, official partner of the Municipality of Florence in the promotion of the city as a tourist destination.

 Photo credits: Comune di Firenze